LINQ Syntax

 We can mix and match ascending and descending sorting as well - for example, to sort students by descending GPA, then by names in alphabetical order we would use the query syntax:

-var studentsByGPAAndName = from student in students orderby student.GPA ascending, student.Last, student.First;
+var studentsByGPAAndName = from student in students orderby student.GPA descending, student.Last, student.First select student;

 The corresponding method syntax would need separate operators for each sorting: